IOWA OSTEOPATHIC MEDICAL ASSOCIATION

 WHEREAS, childhood lead poisoning has significant effects on the health of children, and lead has adverse effects on nearly all organ systems in the body and is especially harmful to the developing brains and nervous systems of children under the age of six years, and although lead poisoning can cause serious health problems, including death, most lead-poisoned children demonstrate no visible symptoms which makes it important to have effective programs to prevent childhood lead poisoning, and in 2007 the Iowa Legislature passed a law requiring all children entering kindergarten to be tested for lead poisoning, and in 2008, parents of Iowa children entering kindergarten must show proof of a blood lead test, and Iowa Medicaid adopted the Medicare NCDs and LCDs in October 2010, and the Medicare LCD does not allow for screening, and Iowa now has in place a mandated service without funding, now therefore be it

-RESOLVED, that the Iowa Osteopathic Medical Association (IOMA) work with other associations to encourage the state legislature to appropriate funds for lead screening for uninsured and underinsured patients, and
+RESOLVED, that the Iowa Osteopathic Medical Association (IOMA) work with other associations to encourage the state legislature to continue to appropriate funds for lead screening for uninsured and underinsured patients, and be it further

 RESOLVED, that the IOMA ask the Iowa Department of Human Services to provide funding for lead screening as a covered service.